From Tamales to Casados: One Pork Recipe to Rule Them All

 Variations

-In general, apart from the Christmas tamales I mentioned before, most pork eaten in Costa Rica is a pork belly made into chicharrones.
+In general, apart from the Christmas tamales I mentioned before, most pork eaten in Costa Rica is pork belly made into chicharrones.
 This is part of a very popular dish called the Costa Rican chifrijo.

-It’s essentially Costa Rican rice, red kidney beans, chicharrones, pico de gallo and tortilla chips in the same bowl.
+It’s essentially Costa Rican rice, red kidney beans, chicharrones, pico de Gallo, and tortilla chips in the same bowl.
 It’s delicious.
 You could easily substitute this shredded pork recipe for the fried pork chicharrones in the traditional chifrijo recipe.

 ALSO TRY: 100% Authentic Arroz con Pollo Recipe